 - Take part in prestigious national programmes such as the Nuffield Research Placements

-- Accreditation of the Silver Crest Awards in microbiology undertaking medical research
+- Accreditation of the Silver Crest Awards in microbiology undertaking a scientific research project

-- Guest lectures and master classes from leading medical professionals
+- Guest lectures and master classes from leading science based professionals

 - Take part in a medical related research project and prestigious showcase to present your findings